SeldonIO/insurance-claims-scv2-demo/README.md

 ### Running the demo

-Phew!
-A handful it was!
 With all the prerequisites out of the way, feel free to open and run the main [notebook](/insurance_claims_pipeline.ipynb).

 # SCv2 features